apptentive/apptentive-ios/README.md

 Customers who love your app are asked to rate the app on the App Store.
 Those who dislike your app are instead directed to the Apptentive Message Center, where they can communicate directly with your team.
 You are then able to respond directly to customer issues or feature requests.

 The rating prompt is configured online in your Apptentive dashboard.
-At that time you will choose to trigger it at a certain Apptentive event.
+At that time you will configure it to be shown when a certain event is engaged.
+You can also edit the exact text that will be displayed.

 Thus, the only code needed to display a Rating Prompt is to engage events using the `engage:fromViewController:` method.
 The rating prompt is otherwise configured from your Apptentive dashboard.